-The Commons provides apartments for undergraduate students (21 years old and over), and graduate students.
+The Commons provides apartments for undergraduate students (21 years old and over).

 Curtis Residence Hall is the major residential complex on campus and includes a bookstore, Dean of Student Services and Residential Life offices, Commandant's offices, student health services, counseling services, student lounge and recreational area, and student activities office.